freedomotic/fd-developer-manual/docs/source/getting-started/maven-reference-sheet.rst

 *share your own plugin in a convenient, easy to install, way*

-This will compile your own plugin, deploy it on online maven repository and publish the new artifact on the related freedomotic website marketplace page.
+This will compile your own plugin, deploy it on online maven repository and publish the new artifact on the related Freedomotic website marketplace page.

 ::